zulip/zulip/docs/new-feature-tutorial.rst

 **CSS:** The primary CSS file is ``static/styles/zulip.css``.
 If your new feature requires UI changes, you may need to add additional CSS to this file.

-**Templates:** The initial page structure is rendered via Django templates located in ``templates/zerver``.
+**Templates:** The initial page structure is rendered via Jinja2 templates located in ``templates/zerver``.
 For JavaScript, Zulip uses Handlebars templates located in ``static/templates``.
 Templates are precompiled as part of the build/deploy process.